Recoskie/JDasm/docs/Machine.md

 <br />

-However the internal design of the circuits may change, but the binary encoding, for each instruction does not change.
+However, the internal design of the circuits may change, but the binary encoding, for each instruction does not change.

 <br />